Discover Iceland on this magnificent 8-day odyssey that will take you on a guided tour through the enchanting and ever-changing landscapes of Iceland.

 Day 7 starts a little later, offering the chance for you to enjoy a relaxing morning before we head to the famous Snæfellsnes peninsula, which more than lives up to its nickname: Iceland in a nutshell.
 Our first stop will be at the rustic hamlets of Arnarstapi and Hellnar, where we will find one of the most charming and photogenic houses in all of Iceland.
 We will pause for lunch in one of these beautiful villages and appreciate a spectacular view over the Snæfellsjökull Glacier.

 Please note that on this day our activities depend on the season.
-From June to October, we will take you on the Landmannalaugar Hiking Day Tour in the Central Highlands of Iceland.
-From November to May, we will go on a snowmobiling tour on Langjokull Glacier.
+From June to October, we will take you on the Landmannalaugar Super Jeep Tour in the Central Highlands of Iceland.
+From November to May, we will go on a snowmobiling tour on Langjokull Glacier (you have to have a valid driver's license).
 During the summer, we will take off from Reykjavík along the South Coast but this time, we are going straight into the highlands!
 This region is definitely off the beaten path.

 During the winter, we will pick you up from your accommodation in Reykjavik with a Super Jeep!
 We’ll head towards Langjokull Glacier Base Camp, where you’ll be provided all the necessary snowmobiling equipment: helmet, balaclava, and an overall suit.

 Then your certified snowmobile guide will show you how to operate a snowmobile.
 Don’t worry if you don’t have any snowmobiling experience, beginners are welcome!